james-cube/firefox-session-merger/README.md

 ### How firefox stores session? (up to date with Firefox 54)

+NOTE: In recent versions of firefox `sessionsstore.js` files are compressed into `sessionstore.jsonlz4`.
+Automatic compression/decompression is not curently supported by this tool.

 After setting in `about:preferences` under `When Firefox starts` option `Show your windows and tabs from last time` and closing firefox, `sessionstore.js` file is created in profile directory.
 In linux it should be typically in `~/.mozilla/firefox/{profile}/`.
 Alternatively `~/.mozilla/firefox/{profile}/sessionstore-backups/` have few last and recovery session files.
 This file have information about all windows, tabs, recently closed tabs and can be ported between computers and firefox instances using simple copy-paste.

 ### How to use the tool?